 PMOs need to change the conversation around having the tools to do their jobs effectively

-Selecting, implementing and adopting the right kind of PPM solution at the right time can drive a PMO forward
+Selecting, implementing and adopting the right kind of PPM tool at the right time can drive a PMO forward

 Business cases have been successfully built and ERP systems delivered; HR functions are successfully building cases for better tools for talent management.
 Sales has CRM.

-Why have these transformational activities succeeded, but still so many PMOs struggle to build a business case for portfolio management and PPM solutions?
+Why have these transformational activities succeeded, but still so many PMOs struggle to build a business case for portfolio management and PPM tools?